 Any other parts of the mask appear as they are in the output name.
-For example, the mask %F%N could produce a filename myimage_100.jpg if the original file was called myfile and the job number is 100.
+For example, the mask %F\%N could produce a filename myimage\100.jpg if the original file was called myfile and the job number is 100.

 Values entered in Output operations can be changed in a completed image.
-To do this, open an image in Advanced, and make necessary changes.
-Refer to "Advanced Edit" on page 138.
+To do this, open an image in Advanced or (Interactive Edit--IntelliTuneX only), and make necessary changes.
+Refer to "Advanced Edit" on page 149 and "Interactive Edit" on page 157.